apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO if step is not enable, if turning encoder step is enable.
+Todo for all seqs...

 - TODO should kick only version, be instead bass line version ^^

 - TODO change the order of the encoder ...